-About your Plusnet phone credit limit and how to top it up
+About your Plusnet home phone credit threshold and how to top it up

-What's a credit limit and why do I have one?
+What's a credit threshold and why do I have one?

-A credit limit stops you spending more than you want to on calls that aren't included in your call plan.
+A credit threshold is a spending threshold on your account that helps prevent you spending more than you want to on calls that aren't included in your call plan.

-If you pay your phone bill by Direct Debit, we set a credit limit to make sure you don't end up paying too much.
-Your credit limit’s the amount you can spend on calls every month using your landline.
+If you pay your phone bill by Direct Debit, we set a credit threshold to make sure you don't end up paying too much or not enough.
+Your credit threshold's the amount you can spend on calls every month using your landline.
 You can top it up if you need to make more calls that month – more on that further down.

 That depends on what call plan you've got.
-The monthly credit limits for our call plans are:
+The monthly credit thresholds for our call plans are:

 |Plusnet Line Only||£55|